USA Gymnastics sex abuse scandal: William Strampel

-Nassar's boss at MSU was William Strampel, dean of the College of Osteopathic Medicine.
+Nassar's supervisor at MSU was William Strampel, dean of the College of Osteopathic Medicine.
 Strampel was arrested on March 26, 2018, some weeks after MSU had announced they were taking steps to fire him due to his "personal conduct".
 On June 10, 2019, he was convicted in Michigan state court of two misdemeanor counts of willful neglect of duty and one felony count of misconduct in office.
 He was acquitted of a charge of criminal sexual conduct in the second degree.
 On August 7, 2019, Judge Joyce Draganchuk sentenced Strampel to one year in jail.
 On December 5, 2019, he permanently surrendered his license to practice as a physician and agreed to pay a fine of $35,000.
 Strampel was scheduled to be released early for good behavior on April 3, 2020, after serving about eight months in jail, but was released even earlier: on March 19, 2020, in response to the COVID-19 pandemic.
 On January 15, 2021, the Michigan Court of Appeals issued a per curiam opinion rejecting his appeal and affirming Judge Draganchuk's rulings.
 On August 4, 2021, the Michigan Supreme Court declined to hear the case.

 Strampel and Nassar were the only two MSU employees incarcerated for their role in the scandal.
 A former MSU coach, Kathie Klegas, served 90 days plus probation; her conviction was overturned on appeal.